How do a find things I’m looking for on your site?

 Why didn’t my comment show up?

-To keep down spam, we moderate all comments.
-It will show up within 24 hours, but usually much faster.
-You may remain autonomous when you comment.
+To keep down spam, comments are moderated.
+You may remain anonymous when you comment.
 Your email will not be published unless you specify it.

 Why have you added a donate button?

 This site is totally funded by donations and the small amount of items in my store.
 I need your help to keep the content available and to keep the website going.

 Do you know there is a mistake in your music/worksheet?